microsoft/azure-health-data-services-workshop/Challenge-10 - Optional - FhirBlaze (Blazor app dev + FHIR)/ReadMe.md

 6. Click the **Next** button.

-7. Confirm **.NET 5.0** is selected and click the **Create** button.
+7. Confirm **.NET 5.0** or **.NET Standard 2.1** is selected and click the **Create** button.

 8. Right-click the **FhirBlaze** project, select **Add**, and then select **Project Reference**.

 9. Select the name of the module you just added to the solution.

-10. In **Solution Explorer**, open **App.razor** and add your new module to the list of assemblies.
+10. In **Solution Explorer**, open **App.razor** in the FhirBlaze project and add your new module to the list of assemblies.

     ```c#
     @code {
         private IList<Assembly> AdditionalAssemblies = new[]
         {
             typeof(FhirBlaze.PatientModule.PatientList).Assembly,
-            typeof(FhirBlaze.PractitionerModule.PractitionerList).Assembly,
+            typeof(FhirBlaze.PractitionerModule.Pages.PractitionerList).Assembly,
             // add the type of your new project here!
+This will show as an error until you create the proper page in the next step.
-            typeof(FhirBlaze.QuestionnaireModule.QuestionnaireList).Assembly
+            typeof(FhirBlaze.QuestionnaireModule.Pages.QuestionnaireList).Assembly
         };
     }
     ```